 Shawn Kemp was one of the unique high flyers in NBA history.
-In combination with Gary Payton, who was able to facilitate any pass, they formed a duo that epitomized the 90’s NBA.
+In combination with Gary Payton, who facilitated any pass, they formed a duo that epitomized the 90’s NBA.
 The Seattle Supersonics was their team, and they gained tremendous popularity during their prime years.
-The chemistry between them was unbelievable, and in an interview on What’s the Skinny, Shawn Kemp talks about the influence other players had on him and Payton when they were coming up as young stars in the league.
+The chemistry between them was unbelievable, and in an interview on ‘What’s the Skinny’, Shawn Kemp talks about the influence other players had on him and Payton when they were coming up as young stars in the league.

 Early in their careers, both realized they would have to look up to some older players from which they can learn.
 In some way, Kemp said they emulated and patterned their game by watching Karl Malone and John Stockton whom they often faced in their careers.
 Of course, they would add their flare to the game, but they studied these two the most.

 “First of all, we learned from Stockton and Malone.
 They were two teachers, and they beat us down early in our careers.
 I love Karl Malone.
 There were some growing pains, but he taught me some lessons that I definitely learned from.”Shawn Kemp, via Dd Hache

 Kemp also mentioned some other players that he and Payton looked up to and admired playing against throughout the years.

 “The other three would be the Mavericks, Derek Harper Mark Aguirre, and Detlef Schrempf.
 The other two would be Shaq and Kobe.
 Those two were tough in L.A.”Shawn Kemp, via Dd Hache